Guin-Kiwi/EasyPass/README.md

-# 🍕 PizzaRP – Pizzeria Reference Project (Console)
+# Password Generator and Checker Reference Project (Console)

-> 🚧 This is a template repository for student project in the course Programming Foundations at FHNW, BSc BIT.
-> 🚧 Do not keep this section in your final submission.

 This project is intended to: